bp100a/beerlister/README.rst

 Overview
 --------

 Read a tap list from a brewery's website and parse it into something that can be read off by an Alexa Skill.
+Even for breweries using UnTappd, I have to deal with brewery-specific formatting.
+Hate scraping, but what can you do...

 Currently read the following formats: